clay-ludwig/jour329w-command-line-tutorial/tutorial/README.md

 **Write your answers here:**

-1. Most recent fiscal year:
+1. Most recent fiscal year: 2025

-2. Number of FY25 files:
+2. Number of FY25 files: 2

-3. What the numbers represent:
+3. What the numbers represent: The date of the ICE detention statistics (in the format month/day/year).

 (Check your answers against the solutions file when complete)